← Back to 漢書

 穿

 Next he took the capital governorship.
 He courted his old clerk Hou Wen with feasts and treated him as an equal.
 Hou Wen accepted a clerkship and got guest-of-honor treatment.
 On Beginning of Autumn he named Hou Wen eastern circuit inspector.
-Sun Bao asked whether his district held a villain fit for autumn justice.
-Hou Wen said he would not take an empty commission.
+When Wen entered audience, Bao charged him, saying, "Today the hawk and falcon first strike—one should follow heaven's qi to take the wicked and complete the frost's execution; does your circuit have such a man?"
+Wen looked up and said, "If there is none I dare not accept the office empty."
 "Whom do you mean?" asked Sun Bao.
 "Du Zhiji of Baling," said Hou Wen.
 "Who else?" asked Sun Bao.
 "When wolves sit the road," Hou Wen said, "you do not hunt foxes."
 Sun Bao said nothing.
 Du Zhiji was tied to Chunyu Zhang and Xiao Yu.
 Sun Bao feared Hongyang and needed Chunyu Zhang—who had just asked him to spare Du Zhiji—so he could not touch Hou Wen's target.
-Hou Wen offered a face-saving out: ignore Du for a year and no one would call the governor a coward.
+Wen marveled that Bao's spirit had drained and knew there was a reason; therefore he said, "The governor has always borne a fearsome name; now if you dare take Zhiji, you should for the moment shut your gate and ask nothing else.
 A quiet year would restore the governor's name.
 Move on other cases only after Du fell, he warned, or the city would howl Sun Bao down."
 Sun Bao said, "Understood."
 Du Zhiji walled himself in, bored a postern, and hoed his garden until Hou Wen vouched for him.
-Hou Wen said he bore Du no malice but had orders.
+Wen said, "I share soil with Zhiji by fortune and have never borne a grudge; I only received the general's order and must do my duty.
 Reform would win mercy; hiding would bring worse trouble."
 Du kept clean; Sun Bao brought no case that year.
 Du Zhiji died the next winter.
 Three years in the capital won praise.
 Chunyu Zhang's fall swept Sun Bao and Xiao Yu out with him.
 Hou Wen went home and died.
 Du Cang eclipsed his father's fame in the bravo lists.

 24